Amplitudes/amplitudes/_pages/workguidelines.md

 * Find funding, or give fair notice when funding is going to lapse.
 * Make himself available for meetings as necessary.
-* "Fly cover" for administrative, paperwork, and grant-reporting issues.
+* Cover administrative, paperwork, and grant-reporting issues.
 * Provide scientific leadership.
 * Provide career guidance and help group members work towards *their* career goals
   * Promote visibility for current and former group members.